Panasonic FZ1000 vs Pentax 645Z

 The 645Z is a recent model that features in the current product line-up of Pentax.
-In contrast, the FZ1000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the FZ1000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the FZ1000 was succeeded by the Panasonic FZ2500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic FZ1000 Manual (free pdf) or the online Pentax 645Z Manual.
+Further information on the features and operation of the FZ1000 and 645Z can be found, respectively, in the Panasonic FZ1000 Manual (free pdf) or the online Pentax 645Z Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic FZ1000 and the Pentax 645Z?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60i).